Sadanga: Climate

+Demographics

+In the 2024 census, the population of Sadanga was 7,781 people, with a density of sigfig 7,781/83.30.

+Economy

+The main economic source of Sadanga is agriculture.
+Major harvests include rice, legumes, peanuts, sweet potatoes, and vegetables.
+Other livelihood sources of Sadanga are sugarcane, fayash, and aquaculture.

+The tourist attractions of Sadanga include Belwang Rice Terraces, Fowa-as Falls, and local hot springs.

 Government

 Local government

 Sadanga, belonging to the lone congressional district of the province of Mountain Province, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.